 More like this: Here are the best simulator games on PC

 And that’s your lot, all the best samurai games we could find on PC.
-If you’re fancying another profession then be sure to look over our best police games and best pirate games list.
+If you’re fancying another profession then be sure to look over our best police games and best pirate games list – we even have a list of the best ninja games on PC.
 In the meantime, wipe those crimson flecks from your blade, unlace that cuirass, and take a load off.